 Going Green: The Environmental Case for a Paperless Medical Practice

 Beyond the visible savings, going digital reduces the need for physical storage infrastructure: filing cabinets, folders, shelving, and the office space to house them all.
+Without intervention, a clinic could easily end up with a whole room dedicated to storing paper records.
 That space can be repurposed, and those ongoing supply costs simply disappear.
 For any clinic looking to operate more sustainably in 2026, removing paper from daily workflows is one of the most practical and immediate steps available.

 Flexibility and Remote Working in a Paperless Clinic